Charles Harrelson

-Charles Voyde Harrelson (July 23, 1941 – March 15, 2007) was an American hitman and organized crime figure who was convicted of assassinating federal judge John H. Wood Jr., the first federal judge to be assassinated in the 20th century.
+Charles Voyde Harrelson (July 23, 1938 – March 15, 2007) was an American contract killer and organized crime figure who was convicted of assassinating federal judge John H. Wood Jr., the first federal judge assassinated in the 20th century.
 Charles Harrelson was the father of actors Brett and Woody Harrelson.

-Personal life
+Early and personal life

-Charles Harrelson was born on July 23rd, 1938, in Lovelady, Texas, the son of Alma Lee (née Sparks; 1907–2002) and Voyde Harrelson (1901–1976).
+Charles Voyde Harrelson was born on July 23, 1938, in Lovelady, Texas, and was the son of Alma Lee (née Sparks; 1907–2002) and Voyde Harrelson (1901–1976).

-He was married to Nancy Hillman Harrelson, Diane Lou Oswald, Jo Ann Harrelson, and Gina Adelle Foster.
-Harrelson worked as an encyclopedia salesman in California, and as a professional gambler.
+He was married several times, his marriages were to Nancy Hillman Harrelson, Diane Lou Oswald, Jo Ann Harrelson, and Gina Adelle Foster.
+Harrelson worked as an encyclopedia salesman in California and a professional gambler.
 In 1960, he was convicted of armed robbery.
-Harrelson later admitted that he had been involved in dozens of murders beginning in the early 1960s.
+Harrelson later admitted that he was involved in dozens of murders beginning in the early 1960s.

-Harrelson's son, Woodrow Tracy Harrelson (born July 23, 1961), became a television and film actor, known as Woody Harrelson.
-According to Woody, his father disappeared from the family's home in Houston in 1968, leaving his wife Diane to raise Woody and his two brothers.
+Harrelson's son, Woodrow Tracy Harrelson (born July 23, 1961), is actor Woody Harrelson.
+According to Woody, his father disappeared from the family's Houston home in 1968, leaving his wife Diane to raise Woody and his two brothers.
 Woody lost track of his father until 1981, when news broke of Harrelson's arrest for the murder of Judge Wood.
-During an interview in November 1988, Woody revealed that he visited his father regularly in federal prison, though he still harbored mixed feelings about him, saying my father is one of the most articulate, well-read, charming people I've ever known.
+In a November 1988 interview, Woody revealed that he visited his father regularly in federal prison, although he still harbored mixed feelings about him, saying: My father is one of the most articulate, well-read, charming people I've ever known.
 Still, I'm just now gauging whether he merits my loyalty or friendship.
 I look at him as someone who could be a friend more than someone who was a father.

+In April 2023, actor Matthew McConaughey claimed that he and Woody Harrelson, who have been long-time friends, could potentially be half-brothers, implying that Charles Harrelson could also be his father.
+According to McConaughey, his mother claimed to have known Woody's father around the time that McConaughey was conceived, and the two actors discussed taking a DNA test to be certain.